mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-webhooks-incoming.md

 Some common error messages include:

-1. ``Couldn't find the channel``: Indicates that the channel doesn't exist or is invalid.
+1. `Couldn't find the channel`: Indicates that the channel doesn't exist or is invalid.
 Please modify the ``channel`` parameter before sending another request.
-2. ``Couldn't find the user``: Indicates that the user doesn't exist or is invalid.
+2. `Couldn't find the user`: Indicates that the user doesn't exist or is invalid.
 Please modify the ``channel`` parameter before sending another request.
-3. ``Unable to parse incoming data``: Indicates that the request received is malformed.
+3. `Unable to parse incoming data`: Indicates that the request received is malformed.
 Try reviewing that the JSON payload is in a correct format and doesn't have typos such as extra `"`.
-4. ``curl: (3) [globbing] unmatched close brace/bracket in column N``: Typically an error when using cURL on Windows, when:
+4. `curl: (3) [globbing] unmatched close brace/bracket in column N`: Typically an error when using cURL on Windows, when:
-  1. You have space around JSON separator colons, ``payload={"Hello" : "test"}`` or
+  1. You have space around JSON separator colons, `payload={"Hello" : "test"}` or
-  2. You are using single quotes to wrap the ``-d`` data, ``-d 'payload={"Hello":"test"}'``
+  2. You are using single quotes to wrap the `-d` data, `-d 'payload={"Hello":"test"}'`

-If your integration prints the JSON payload data instead of rendering the generated message, make sure your integration is returning the ``application/json`` content-type.
+If your integration prints the JSON payload data instead of rendering the generated message, make sure your integration is returning the `application/json` content-type.

-For further assistance, review the `Troubleshooting forum <https://forum.mattermost.org/c/trouble-shoot>`__ for previously reported errors, or `join the Mattermost user community for troubleshooting help <https://mattermost.com/pl/default-ask-mattermost-community/>`_.
+For further assistance, review the [Troubleshooting forum](https://forum.mattermost.org/c/trouble-shoot) for previously reported errors, or [join the Mattermost user community for troubleshooting help](https://mattermost.com/pl/default-ask-mattermost-community).

 ## Frequently Asked Questions